Sinful (album)

 Sinful is the fifth album by the rock band Angel.
 It was originally titled Bad Publicity and a few copies of the album with that name and a different album cover were sold before being replaced.
-The album went to #159 on the US Pop Album Charts in 1979.
+The album went to No. 159 on the US Pop Album Charts in 1979.
 Some consider it their most pop-oriented album.
+The band supported the album by touring with Ted Nugent.